konstructio/kubefirst-docs/docs/kubefirst/local/gitlab/user-creation.md

 ### Troubleshooting Atlantis

 The free ngrok tunnel used for kubefirst local has a 2-hour expiration by default.
-In order to prevent this expiration from interfering with automated atlantis executions, we have added an auto-rotating ngrok tunnel cronjob to the atlantis namespace.
-The job will rotate the ngrok tunnel automatically register the new ngrok url with your atlantis secrets in vault and your gitops webhook.
+In order to prevent this expiration from interfering with automated Atlantis executions, we have added an auto-rotating ngrok tunnel cronjob to the Atlantis namespace.
+The job will rotate the ngrok tunnel automatically register the new ngrok url with your Atlantis secrets in Vault and your gitops webhook.

 Atlantis works by sending a webhooks to Atlantis from your gitops repository.
 If you're not receiving Terraform plan comments, check the webhooks section of your `gitops` repository settings and review the responses from the sent webhook requests.